Nicolassaint/ece-webapp-saint-chopin/README.md

   - On the top middle of the page, you can use the moon button for dark theme.
   - On the top right , you have our navbar with all functionnalities.
   - On the center of the page you can see the 3 most recent articles.
+  - At the bottom you can find our footer that is present on each page with our social networks.

   The source code of the welcome page is in [index.js](/Blog-ECE/pages/index.js)